-You!! - I am recruiting up to two MSc or PhD students to start September 2019.
+You!! - I am recruiting one PhD student to start January 2019 or September 2020.
 I am particularly keen to mentor/train students who are fascinated with freshwater aquatic plankton & insects, and who are interested in bridging community ecology with evolutionary ecology.
 All students will need to have at least some fellowship/scholarship support.
 Please email me if you'd like to explore grad school options with me.
-See BLOG for more details.

 Tseng, M., K. M. Kaur*, S. Soleimani Pari*, K. Sarai, D. Chan, C.H.
 Yao, P. Porto, A. Toor, H.S.
 Toor, and K. Fograscher.
 2018.
 Decreases in beetle body size linked to climate change and warming temperatures.
 Journal of Animal Ecology.
 DOI: 10.1111/1365-2656.12789 *co-second author, (all co-authors were UBC undergrads from Biol411).

 Tseng M. 2017.
 The effect of parasitism and interpopulation hybridization on Aedes albopictus fitness.
 Journal of Medical Entomology.
 54(5):1236-1242